Stages of resolution

 - The timeframe for you to respond varies with each complaint.

-- If all other methods do not resolve the complaint and you have not acted fairly and reasonably, the Ombudsman may make a binding decision or recommendation.
+- If all other methods do not resolve the complaint and you have not acted fairly and reasonably, the Ombudsman may make a decision or recommendation.